 A doctor or nurse practitioner will monitor you throughout the stress study.
 If needed, we may give you another medicine to help you feel better.
-You will be allowed to leave only when you are feeling better.
+You may leave only when you are feeling better.

 What happens after the study?

 - You may resume your normal activities right after the study. - The radioactivity from the tracer will be gone by the time you leave the department.